jwalden/vulture-replication/README.md

 source venv/bin/activate
 ```

-2. Install all the dependencies in the virtual environment:
+Then, install all the dependencies in the virtual environment:
 ```
 pip install -e .
 ```